1ynxy/mesh-net/README.md

 // discussion of increased computational load trade-off
 //

 In a traditional network structure the socket load for clients is very low, but for the server it increases linearly with the number of clients connected.
-In order to remove the centralised server aspect completely these clients must take up the slack, but with efficient load balancing the number of connections per client could potentially be kept between two to four, which should not incur any performance penalties.
+In order to remove the centralised server aspect completely these clients must take up the slack, but with efficient load balancing the number of connections per client could potentially be kept between two to four, which should not incur any discernible performance penalties.
+Extra computational load might be attributed to the need for all packets received to be parsed before forwarding even if the packet data is not useful for that client.

 ### 4.3 debugging process